Monte Carlo Β· for programmers

 If you can simulate one outcome, you can estimate anything.

+Model a trial.
+Feed it randomness.
 Loop it.
-Count it.
-Average it.
-You walked in knowing how to write a loop and a counter — and that was always the hard part.
-The rest is just letting randomness do the exploring while repetition sharpens the answer.
+Average it β€” and report the error bar.
+You walked in knowing how to write a loop and a counter, and that was always the hard part.
+The rest is letting randomness do the exploring while repetition sharpens the answer, on the iron schedule of 1/√N. Cheap to start, honest about what it doesn't know, and unbeatable when the formula simply isn't there.